How To Fit Two Bikes In A Car

 In the Trunk

 Actually, putting your bikes in the trunk might be a pretty compelling idea if you have a bigger-sized trunk.
-You can easily fit two of your bikes inside with a minimal amount of disassembly needed.
+You can easily fit two inside with a minimal amount of disassembly needed.

-You need to take out two front wheels of the bikes and then safely put them inside the trunk.
-You might be surprised as to how little space you can squeeze two bikes if you have a trunk handy.
+I have discovered that you need to take out two front wheels of the bikes and then safely put them inside the trunk.
+You might be surprised as to how little space you can squeeze two units if you have a trunk handy.

 Pros: